hbaptiste/feedio/README.md

-# Feedio: a collaborative reading tool
+# Feedio: a collaborative reading and annotation tool

 ## Available Scripts